-Doctors once believed that most erectile dysfunction (ED) was caused by psychological problems.
+Doctors once believed that most cases of erectile dysfunction (ED) were caused by psychological problems.
 That is no longer thought to be the case.

-A variety of different tests can be used to identify the cause of your ED.
+A variety of different tests can be used to identify the cause of your ED, including:

 A detailed physical exam can help your doctor assess your overall health.
 Your doctor will likely check your blood pressure and ask about any recent injuries or illnesses.
-They will ask about your current medications or supplements.
-They will examine the penis and testicles for changes in sensitivity.
+They will also ask about any current medications or supplements you may be taking.
+They will examine your penis and testicles for any obvious abnormalities.

 Your doctor may want to assess whether any psychological problems could be contributing to your ED.
-You will probably be checked for signs of stress, depression, and anxiety.
-Your doctor may ask about your relationship with your romantic partner.
-Detailed questions about your sex life may also be asked.
+They will probably check you for signs of:

 Men usually have erections at night as they sleep.
-Because there are so many different highly coordinated physiologic systems that are required to achieve an erection, the presence of nighttime erections can help determine whether your ED has a physical or mental cause.
+Many separate physiological systems are required to achieve an erection, so the presence of nighttime erections can help determine whether your ED has a physical or mental cause.

-Blood and urine tests can detect signs of diseases associated with erectile dysfunction.
-Such diseases include:
+Blood and urine tests can detect signs of diseases associated with erectile dysfunction, such as:

-These tests can also indicate if hormone levels might be playing a role in your ED.
+These tests can also indicate if hormone levels play a role in your ED.

 An ultrasound uses sound waves to see inside the body.
-It is a very effective way of examining blood flow.
+It’s an effective way of examining blood flow.
 When a man has ED, an ultrasound can check blood flow in the penis.
-An ultrasound wand is simply moved over the blood vessels that supply the penis..
+An ultrasound wand is simply moved over the blood vessels that supply the penis.